Ruta graveolens · notes from a language experiment · cultivated since 2025

 }

-A user-defined destructor must be declared at the top level, outside of any impl block.
-It must take exactly one parameter named self and return nothing (implicit unit type).
+A user-defined destructor for a named struct type MUST be declared at the top level, outside of any impl block.
+It MUST take exactly one parameter named self and return nothing (implicit unit type).
+(A destructor for an anonymous struct type is declared inside the struct body instead; see 3.9:41.)

 A user-defined destructor can only be declared for a struct type that is defined in the same compilation unit.
 A compile-time error is raised if the destructor references an unknown type or a non-struct type.